 54 There is an ARRPU ratio slightly higher than might be covered from RLAH revenues for the number of projected travel days from Austria and Ireland, whereas the ratios for Finland, Norway and the Netherlands (all with wholesale projected costs at capped levels >1%) appear broadly consistent with their residents' respective travel patterns and the corresponding RLAH retail revenues.
-The inbound/outbound ratio of Austria in 2013 for with a very large excess of outbound over inbound roaming traffic55 because these operators do not benefit from hosting roaming traffic in return.
+The inbound/outbound ratio of Austria in 2013 for data services available in the BEREC Report on the wholesale roaming review (BoR(16)33) is 0.3, significantly lower than the 2014 value of 0.57 and among the lowest across all countries and services.
+As this might be a data with a very large excess of outbound over inbound roaming traffic55 because these operators do not benefit from hosting roaming traffic in return.

-Setting EU wholesale roaming caps at 4 €/min, 1 €/SMS and 0.85 €/MB would therefore meet the objective of the present initiative to ensure that national wholesale roaming markets function in such a way that, from 15 June 2017, retail roaming surcharges may be sustainably abolished for all or virtually all operators in the EU in order to avoid distortions on the home markets.
+Setting EU wholesale roaming caps at 4 €c/min, 1 €c/SMS and 0.85 €c/MB would therefore meet the objective of the present initiative to ensure that national wholesale roaming markets function in such a way that, from 15 June 2017, retail roaming surcharges may be sustainably abolished for all or virtually all operators in the EU in order to avoid distortions on the home markets.